d0ugal/dm/README.md

 Grafana Faro is bundled from `faro.js` and only initializes when `faro-config.js` contains a non-empty collector endpoint.

+The bundle enables the standard Faro Web SDK instrumentations, experimental navigation tracking, all resource timing, tracing, and session replay.
+Replay sampling is set to 100% of sampled sessions and uses the replay package's default text/input masking.

 After applying Terraform in the `ha` repo, Terraform manages the GitHub Actions secret `GRAFANA_FARO_COLLECTOR_ENDPOINT` from: